 Examples of interactive marketing include:

 2. Shoppable Posts

-These platforms have taken note of the fact that people are using them to shop and have made it easier for merchants to sell via social media.
-Over the past few years, Instagram, Pinterest, and Facebook all have ways for ecommerce stores to create shoppable posts using a native integration that makes it easy to tag and shop products directly in your posts.
+These platforms have taken note that people are using them to shop, and they’ve made it easier for merchants to sell via social media.
+Over the past few years, Instagram, Pinterest, and Facebook have all introduced ways for e-commerce stores to create shoppable posts.
+Using a native integration, they’ve made it easy to tag and shop products directly in your posts.
 For online retailers, this is a great way to drive traffic to product pages.

 Let’s look at this example from Free People on Instagram:

 This photo is on their feed, and when you tap the photo, the dress name and price appear.
 Tap the price, and you’ll be taken to a screen with more information and the option to view the item on the Free People website.
 From this screen, you can also scroll and see more products.